paulczar/paulczar.github.io-source/content/page/resume.md

 * Supported the studio during development.
 Lead the Online Operations team through purchasing and deploying over 6,000 servers in four data centers to run the online environment.
 Ensured a successful and glitch free  launch of SWTOR on the 20th December 2011.

 * Built a large cluster of Xen Hypervisors to provide virtual game servers for development and wrote scripts for deploying game databases from SAN snapshots ( reducing storage requirements from 36Tb to less than 1Tb ).

 * Successfully deployed a proof of concept private cloud with CloudStack to further increase our Virtualization abilities and create a self-service portal for our developers.

 ## Employment History

+### Pivotal Software - Nov 2017 to Current

+*Austin, Texas*

+Principal Technologist / Developer Advocate

-### BlueBox an IBM Company – Nov 2014 to Current
+### BlueBox an IBM Company – Nov 2014 to Nov 2017

 *Austin, Texas*